Voices of the People

 How do kitchen table conversations work?

-On one or more occasions small groups of 8 to 10 people meet across a kitchen or coffee table, in a home or café or club, for 2 to 3 hours to share their views and concerns and to explore their needs related to a particular topic.
+A small group of 8 to 10 people meet in a quiet space for 2 to 3 hours to share their views and concerns and to explore their needs related to a particular topic.
 There may be as few as one or as many as 200 groups having these conversations.

 On the first occasion each person speaks on the matters that are of importance to them.
 Everyone has a say, everyone is listened to.

-A scribe summarises the results and sends them to all the participants.
+A scribe summarises the results and sends them to the participants.